tyconsulting/blog.tyang.github.io/_posts/2015-07-28-opsmgr-group-health-rollup-configuration-task-management-pack.md

 <h3>Introduction</h3>
 In OpsMgr, groups are frequently used when designing service level monitoring and dashboards.
 The group members’ health rollup behaviours can be configured by creating various dependency monitors targeting against the group.

 When creating groups, only instance groups can be created within the OpsMgr console.
 Unlike computer groups, instance groups do not inherit any dependent monitors from their base class.
-Therefore when an instance group is created in the OpsMgr console, by default, the health state of the group is “Not monitored” (Uninitialized):
+Therefore when an instance group is created in the OpsMgr console, by default, the health state of the group is "Not monitored" (Uninitialized):

 <a href="http://blog.tyang.org/wp-content/uploads/2015/07/SNAGHTML6ecbad9.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML6ecbad9" src="http://blog.tyang.org/wp-content/uploads/2015/07/SNAGHTML6ecbad9_thumb.png" alt="SNAGHTML6ecbad9" width="608" height="193" border="0" /></a>